 Stringent regulations are in place to monitor pharmaceutical drug products throughout the disposition process.
 Items for destruction are accompanied to a facility where they are incinerated.
 Some logistics providers utilize special recycling operations that convert waste into electric power that may be returned to the surrounding community.

-Items set for destruction at WDSrx are accompanied to a special facility run by Covanta Environmental Solutions that is authorized by the DEA to convert pharmaceutical drug products and Controlled Substances (Schedules I-V) from waste into energy.
+Items set for destruction at WDSrx are accompanied to a special facility run by Covanta Environmental Solutions that is authorized by the DEA to convert pharmaceutical drug products from waste into energy.
 The Covanta Lake County Resource Recovery Facility functions as a power plant producing clean electric power generated from waste.

 Manufacturers and other companies that handle large quantities of pharmaceutical drug products may outsource disposition to a Logistics Services Provider.

-Pharmaceutical logistics services providers hold special licensing from the FDA and DEA to perform this special function.
-When contacted, these specialists will determine whether the product includes any Controlled Substances or hazardous materials.
+Pharmaceutical logistics services providers hold special licensing from the FDA to perform this special function.
+When contacted, these specialists will determine whether the product includes any hazardous materials.

 When specific product details are received, arrangements are made to transport the goods directly to the logistics services provider facility.
 After arrival, the cargo is delivered to the reverse logistics department where each item is carefully inventoried to verify quantities and products.

-Once inventory is confirmed, the items are incinerated on site or transported to a destruction facility for final disposal, where a Certificate of Destruction and, if required, a DEA Form 222 is completed and registered.
+Once inventory is confirmed, the items are incinerated on site or transported to a destruction facility for final disposal, where a Certificate of Destruction is completed and registered.

 RECOMMENDATIONS ASSURING COMPLIANCE